 & How It Helped “Ernie” The Newfoundland

-Early in 2012, I visited a ten year old Newfoundland named Ernie.
+Early in 2012, I treated a ten year old Newfoundland named Ernie.
 He weighed 150 pounds and was unable to get into the car to visit the veterinarian.
 A few weeks before, the clients had him at a specialty center where he was given a presumptive diagnosis of a progressive debilitating disease.
 The clients called me as they didn’t know what to do for Ernie.

-When I arrived at Ernie’s home, I sat down with the clients and reviewed all of Ernie’s medical records, past illnesses, lab work, radiographs, medications, supplements, diet, environment, and activity.
+I sat down with the clients and reviewed all of Ernie’s medical records, past illnesses, lab work, radiographs, medications, supplements, diet, environment, and activity.
 I then performed a complete physical exam.
 During this exam, I was able to isolate pain in Ernie’s neck at specific cervical vertebrae.
 This was good news for Ernie as he did not have a progressive debilitating disease, but a cervical disc lesion.
 This was later confirmed by an MRI.

 Medications were managed, environmental changes were made and specific strengthening, balancing, mobility, and neurological enhancement exercises were introduced.
 Ernie was treated with myofascial trigger point dry needling, low level laser therapy, and manual manipulation.
 We soon had Ernie back on his feet and able to get into the car on his own.